eyre's skink of braided river shingle and tussock

 - Not Threatened

-This is a skink of the tussock and the rock.
-Eyres Skink is found throughout the South Island, in tussock grasslands, scrublands, rocky outcrops, coastal dunes, and riverbeds.
-It is a diurnal species, active during the day, and it basks on schist rocks and sun-warmed stones, soaking up the heat that will fuel its hunting.
+Oligosoma repens is a skink of the tussock and the rock.
+Found throughout the South Island, in tussock grasslands, scrublands, rocky outcrops, coastal dunes, and riverbeds.
+A diurnal species, active during the day.
+It basks on schist rocks and sun-warmed stones, soaking up heat that fuels its hunting.
 A lizard that goes where the sun is.
+Absent from West Coast and highest alpine zones.

-Biologically, Eyres Skink is a viviparous species, giving birth to live young.
-Females produce three to five offspring each year, a relatively high reproductive rate that allows the species to recover quickly from disturbance.
-The young are born in late summer and are miniature versions of the adults, independent from birth.
+Biologically, Eyres Skink is viviparous, giving birth to live young.
+Females produce three to five offspring each year.
+A relatively high reproductive rate that allows species to recover quickly from disturbance.
+Young are born in late summer and are miniature versions of adults.
+Independent from birth.
 A quick return.
 A short wait.

-Eyres Skink is not threatened.
-It is widespread and common in the South Island, with healthy populations throughout its range.
-But it is still vulnerable to predation by introduced rats, cats, and hedgehogs, and to habitat loss from land development and farming.
+Not threatened.
+Widespread and common in South Island with healthy populations throughout range.
+But still vulnerable to predation by introduced rats, cats, and hedgehogs.
+Habitat loss from land development and farming compounds pressure.
+Climate change affects coastal and lowland habitats.